-MarinTrust IP Fishery Assessment
+2.1 MarinTrust IP Fishery Assessment

-The MarinTrust IP fishery assessment is carried out by independent parties with expertise in benchmarking seafood certification schemes, and who are deemed trained, competent and relevant to the MarinTrust standards by the MarinTrust Secretariat in line with QMS doc.
-B7.
-For those without the relevant experience in the MarinTrust standard or Improver Programme process, IP training may be provided by MarinTrust.
-The purpose of the assessment is to establish the nature of the gaps and deviation from full MarinTrust approval, as well as the feasibility of the unit of assessment being requested to close those gaps within a specified time period (5 years).
+The MarinTrust IP fishery assessment should be carried out by either: a) an independent party with expertise in benchmarking seafood certification schemes, and who are deemed trained, competent and relevant to the MarinTrust standards by the MarinTrust Secretariat in line with document B2 (Training and Appointments Procedures) in the QMS.; or b) A qualified fishery expert nominated by the applicant who has relevant local knowledge of the fishery.
+For those without the relevant experience in the MarinTrust fishery assessment or Improver Programme process, training may be provided by MarinTrust.
+The purpose of the assessment is to establish the nature of the gaps and deviation from full MarinTrust approval, as well as the feasibility of the unit of assessment being requested to close those gaps within a specified time period (up to 5 years).